jonaslejon/lolcrawler/README.md

 The crawler is using several different methods for trying to find links and urls such as BeautifulSoup, jsbeautifier, urlextract and linkfinder.py.

+You need to install docker to run this crawler due to the headless selenium browser.

 ## Run the crawler

 ### Option 1